 Text by the Architects

-Swiss couple, Carlo and Leontina Bianchi were close friends of Mario Botta when he reformed an old apartment in the small village of Genestrerio for them.
-Not long after, in 1971, when Botta had recently graduated, the family commissioned him for a new house project, but this time in the canton of Ticino, at the foot of Monde San Giorgio and with views over Lake Lugano.
-Although the list of requirements was very similar to the previous project, a cost-effective house with bedrooms for a couple with two children, the thought process for the new house was very distinct.
-In fact, it became like building a house from the roof down.
+Swiss couple Carlo and Leontina Bianchi were close friends of Mario Botta when he reformed an old apartment in the small village of Genestrerio for them.
+Not long after, in 1971, when Botta had recently graduated, the family commissioned him for a new house project, but this time in Ticino’s canton, at the foot of Monde San Giorgio and with views over Lake Lugano.
+Although the list of requirements was very similar to the previous project, a cost-effective house with bedrooms for a couple with two children, the thought process for the new home was very distinct.
+It became like building a house from the roof down.

 The house can be considered as a compendium of all the compositional methods characteristic of Botta.
-A house determined from a clear and defined primary geometric form, in what could be perceived as an echo of Le Corbusier‘s dedication to elemental forms.
+A home determined from a clear and defined primary geometric form, in what could be perceived as an echo of Le Corbusier’s dedication to elemental forms.
 The figure is comprised of a series of large vertical subtractions that generate voids of various heights.
-In relation to its surroundings, the work intends to achieve a primarily vertical volume so as not to lose its key connection with the mountains, as they are also presented in a vertical form.
+In relation to its surroundings, the work intends to achieve a primarily vertical volume not to lose its crucial connection with the mountains, as they are also presented in a vertical form.

 A red metal bridge links the road uphill to the house.
-The configuration, perfectly square in plan, with the square staircase at its center, is modified on different levels with the gradual decrease in the density of habitable space making ay for interior terraces that project out into the various living areas.
-The vertical dimension is maintained even in the functional distribution: on the upper floor, corresponding to the entrance level, there are the hall, the study and the staircase leading to the lower floors.
-On the second level, there is the master bedroom whereas the children´s bedroom is on the first floor.
+The configuration, perfectly square in plan, with the square staircase at its center, is modified on different levels with the gradual decrease in habitable space density, making ay for interior terraces that project out into the various living areas.
+The vertical dimension is maintained even in the functional distribution: on the upper floor, corresponding to the entrance level, there are the hall, the study, and the staircase leading to the lower floors.
+There is the master bedroom on the second level whereas the children’s bedroom is on the first floor.
 These spaces are partially open and linked to the living area on the ground floor.